jacobjjasper/Rush-Hour-BCE/README.md

 The results can be found inside the **results** folder.

 ## Challenges
 Solving regular boards of size 6x6 is pretty easy.
-Although there could be 'beginner', 'intermediate' and 'advanced' boards, our breadth first algorithm would find the shortest amount of steps in no time.
+Although there could be 'beginner', 'intermediate' and 'advanced' boards, our breadth first algorithm would find the shortest amount of steps in no-time.

 Why are some boards harder to solve than others?
 Define harder to solve: more steps or more possible steps?